UW-HRC/uw-hrc.github.io/a_join_us.md

 #### Fill Out IMA Waiver For HRC

-- First visit <a href="https://reg.recreation.uw.edu/" target="_blank">the UW recreation site</a> and login with your UW NetID by clicking the "Log In" link in the upper lefthand corner and choosing the large box at the top that says "UW NetID."
+- First visit <a href="https://reg.recreation.uw.edu/" target="_blank">the UW recreation site</a> and login with your UW NetID by clicking the "Log In" link in the **upper righthand** corner and choosing the large box at the top that says "UW NetID."
 - Click on the menu in the upper left-hand corner of the website (it looks like three dashes stacked atop one another), and then click on the "Club Sports" link.
 - Click on the "Club Waiver" option.
 - Find "Running Club" in the list of clubs, and click "Register."